MikeCoder96/HappyLighting-py/README.md

 Do you recognize the logo?
 Yes?
 So, I'm sure you are tired like me about this crappy app.
 This repo was built reversing the original APK and replicated the BLE communication but with intention to extend the features.

-The repo was tested on Windows 10/11.
+The app was tested on Windows 10/11.

-There is also a UWP App for Windows [here](https://github.com/MikeCoder96/HappyUltraLighting-UWP)

 ### Want to do personal app or want to contribute?